thesus/mailstack/docs/source/reference/rspamd.rst

 Rspamd is a spam filtering system that analyses each message and give it a spam score, furthermore it allows monitoring the mail-traffic.
 It uses ``redis-server`` to cache and store internal data.
-Redis is running in the separate docker-container ``redis``
+Redis is running in the separate docker-container ``redis`` On the first startup rspamd generates a DKIM-Signature.
+It will be printed in the startup log.
+In order to sign your messages put the generated Record into your zonefile.
+The signature ist stored under `/var/lib/rspamd/dkim/2018.txt` together with the corresponding key.

 Controller
 ~~~~~~~~~~